gauravgandhi15/test-selenium-project/README.md

-#Install java and setup path in environment variable
+1. Install java and setup path in environment variable
-#Install maven and setup environment variable in system
+2. Install maven and setup environment variable in system
-#Download and setup eclipse
+3. Download and setup eclipse
-#import project in your eclispe
+4. Import project in your eclispe